meryldakin/Find-the-Rat/README.md

 ## Installation

-1. Fork this repository
+1. Clone this repo to your local directory
-2. Clone to your local directory
+2. Put terminal to full screen for maximum game-play
 3. In your terminal, navigate to this directory and run "bundle install"
 4. Run "rake db:migrate"
 5. Run "rake db:seed"